Welcome back for another installment of our Miami Hurricanes Class Breakdown.

 Another player to know is Lawrenceville (GA) Archer 3-star Colby Wooden.
 A well built player at 6’4” 230lbs Wooden has good burst and bend from the DE position.
 He’s shown well all spring based on the reports I read, and he could end up being a solid target in the future, what with DL coach Jess Simpson’s strong ties to the Atlanta-area.
 But, it is clear that Wooden is behind the trio of Bogle, Summerall, and Weaver on the DL board at this time.

 Miami offered #1 and #2 JUCO prospects 4-star Chester Graves and 4-star Jermaine Johnson back in May.
 Graves, the #1 JUCO player in this class, is 6’4” 220lbs and plays at Iowa Western CC.
-Johnson, the #4 JUCO player and #2 DE in this class, stands 6’6” 240lbs and plays at Independence (KS) CC — which is the team you’ll be watching when Last Chance U comes out on Netflix this July, btw.
+Johnson, the #4 JUCO player and #2 DE in this class, stands 6’6” 240lbs and plays at Independence (KS) CC — which is the team featured on Last Chance U on Netflix, btw.
 Both players have size and talent, and could help bridge the gap between the older DEs on the roster and the youngsters Miami looks to bring in with the 2019 recruiting class.
 Both Graves and Johnson have many suitors, but are names to know due to their combination of size and athletic ability.

-With Williams and Harvey committed, Miami is in a good place to add one of the above-listed targets to the DE group in this class.
-And, that could be multiple additions if a current commit were to flip elsewhere, which is always a possibility when talking about recruiting.
+With Williams and Harvey committed, Miami is in a good place to add one or more of the above-listed targets to the DE group in this class.
+And, in a perfect world, Miami would add 2 of the Bogle/Summerall/Weaver trio and call it a day at DE.

 After only taking 1 LB in 2018, and a less-than-inspiring group in 2017, the Canes need big numbers and talent in this class at LB.
 The good news is that Miami has 3 LBs already committed: Miami (FL) Northwestern 3-star Sam Brooks, and Ft.
 Lauderdale (FL) St. Thomas Aquinas 4-star Anthony Solomon and 4-star Avery Huff.
-Those players are a diverse group, and a great foundation for the kind of LB class Miami needs this cycle.
+Those players are a diverse group, and the LB class Miami needs this cycle.

 After a slow start at DB, Miami has been busy at work recently, getting 3 new commitments at this position group over the last month (eh, 6 weeks since I published the last installment of this piece).